andreww/fox/DoX/FoX.md

 ## API documentation

-* FoX has three sets of publically exported interfaces.
+* FoX has four sets of publically exported interfaces.
 These are documented here:

 ### COMMON interface